syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

 N> Sometimes, the newly added or changed script may have an error causing the whole application to fail.
-In such a case, the Test Results dialog will show the failure as shown below:
+In such a case, the Test Results dialog shows the failure as shown here:

 ![](Getting-Started_images/Getting-Started_img34.jpeg)